 I am the owner

-Favourite thing to do in science: Spending time with my interviewees in China, getting to know them and their families, learning about Chinese culture while they learn about ours!
+Favourite thing to do in research: Spending time with my interviewees in China, getting to know them and their families, learning about Chinese culture while they learn about ours!

 Italian-American, in love with China.

 I live in Oxford with my husband.
 I come from Milan and love everything that is arty and creative, so I like to keep up with the latest fashion and make-up trends.
 On my spare time I make things, like simple jewelry and other crafts.
 I am also a decent cook, I like to borrow interesting recipes from other countries and try my best to reproduce them at home!
 I travel as often as I can and I love to watch TV shows and movies, both Western and Asian.
 I am a big fan of How I Met Your Mother, btw.